JoelJacobStephen/litxplore/API_TYPE_SYNC_GUIDE.md

 ### Option 1: Full Stack Development (Recommended)

 Run both backend and frontend together for the full automatic experience.

+> **New in 2025:** both the watcher and npm build scripts keep `frontend/openapi.json` in sync automatically.
+No manual copying required.

 #### Terminal 1: Backend